Inter Europol Competition: 2016-2018: Begininngs in endurance racing

-2017

-In their second year in the endurance racing Inter Europol Competition continued their effort in the European Le Mans Series, bringing to the field a single LMP3 car, Ligier JS P3 number 13.
+In their second year in the endurance racing Inter Europol Competition continued their effort in the European Le Mans Series, bringing to the 2017 field a single LMP3 car, Ligier JS P3 number 13.
 Jens Petersen has been replaced by Martin Hippe, who became team's regular ELMS driver in the years to come.
 After scoring their maiden podium in the 4 Hours of Castellet, the team achieved a fifth-place finish in the general LMP3 standings.

 The team entered the V de V Endurance Series as well, claiming the championship with a car number 22 with Jakub Śmiechowski and Hendrik Still behind the wheel.
-The best of the car number 33 drivers, Paul Scheuschner, finished eighth.
+The best of the #33 car drivers, Paul Scheuschner, finished eighth.

-Walter Steding, driving a Dallara GP2/05 for Inter Europol Competition in his first season, claimed 8th position in the overall classification of the BOSS GP.

-2018

-In 2018 Inter Europol Competition once again entered the LMP3 class of the European Le Mans Series, this time with two Ligier JS P3 cars.
+In 2018, Inter Europol Competition once again entered the LMP3 class of the European Le Mans Series, this time with two Ligier JS P3 cars.
 2018 was a breakthrough for a car number 13, as Martin Hippe and Jakub Śmiechowski scored a race win in 4 Hours of Portimão and a third place in 4 Hours of Red Bull Ring – two podiums in total - to finish runners-up in the championship standings.
 A new entry from the team, car number 14, hosted a total of six drivers in six races, resulting in 15th place in the final LMP3 classification.

-2018 marked the final run of Inter Europol Competition in the V de V Endurance series.
+2018 also marked the final run of Inter Europol Competition in the V de V Endurance series.
 Paul Scheuschner, driving a car number 33, finished 3rd in the general standings, while the pair of Jakub Śmiechowski and Pontus Fredriksson in a car number 22 claimed 5th overall.

-The team was represented in BOSS GP again by Walter Seding behind the wheel of Dallara GP2/05.
-Steding finished fourth overall.